Things You Thought You Knew – Head in the Clouds

 reflect

-the glaciers stayed glaciers in the cold parts right and other glaciers that had melted had filled up the oceans it's been stasis, relative stasis.
+And other glaciers that had melted have filled up the oceans.
+It's been stasis, relative stasis.

 We are now warming Earth beyond that period of time.